 - Both anterior and posterior lobes are concerned with skeletal movements.

-- Coordinating and maintaining the body balance and posture during walking, running, riding, swimming, etc.
+- Coordinating and maintaining body balance and posture during walking, running, riding, swimming, etc.

-- It is involved in transferring information between the cerebellum and motor cortex.
+- Transferring information between the cerebellum and motor cortex.

-- It controls the magnitude and frequency of the respiration.
+- Controlling the magnitude and frequency of the respiration.

-- It is also involved in controlling the sleep cycles.
+- It is also involved in controlling sleep cycles.

 - In addition, the pons is involved in sensations such as the sense of taste, hearing, and balance.

-To know more about the human brain and nervous system, or any other topic, please visit BYJU’S Biology
+To explore more about the human brain and nervous system, or any other topic, please visit BYJU’S Biology